ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleAttitudeProfile.rst

 IVehicleAttitudeProfile
 =======================

-.. py:class:: IVehicleAttitudeProfile
+.. py:class:: ansys.stk.core.stkobjects.IVehicleAttitudeProfile

    object

    The base interface that all vehicle attitude profiles are derived from.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleAttitudeProfile

 Overview
 --------